cayek/TESS3Article/TODO/README.md

-# travis
-- use travis test plan for private repository
-- make branch to not use too much build !! see for build specific branch : https://docs.travis-ci.com/user/customizing-the-build/#Building-Specific-Branches
-- build the article and deploy it on github

 # README of the project
 - Make the section How to reproduce everything: put here all the procedure to reproduce anything